iscbel/cse15l-lab-reports/LabReport1.md

 The color may be different depending on how the user has customized Visual Studio code in their working space.
 For now, we have installed Visual Studio code.

 ## Remotely Connecting to ieng6
+In order to complete this part, be sure to have your CSE15L account and password reset AND have Visual Studio code installed.

+Since I am using Windows, I will be installing `Git for Windows`